otam-mato/nodejs_elk/README.md

 ## Functionality

 This web application interfaces with a MySQL database, facilitating CRUD (Create, Read, Update, Delete) operations on the database records.
 Logging is implemented based on **'Bunyan logger'** ensuring structured and reliable recording of application activities, errors, and events.
-Monitoring of logs integrated via **ELK stack**.
+Monitoring of logs implemented via **ELK stack**.

 **<details markdown=1><summary markdown="span">Detailed app description</summary>**